Methylated spirits is another word for denatured alcohol. Or Ethynol alcohol that has been de-naturalized.

 Mineral spirits are typically called paint thinner and are good for thinning oil paint and cleaning oil paint out of brushes.

 Denatured alcohol is good for cleaning shellac out of your brushes.
 But it will not work for oil or acrylic and latex.

 Is Methylated Spirits the Same as Rubbing Alcohol?

-No. Both are made from ethanol alcohol but methylated spirits has additives that make it poisonous and foul smelling.
+No. Both are made from ethanol alcohol but methylated spirits have additives that make them poisonous and foul-smelling.
 Which also makes it unsuitable to use on your skin.